-We seek to explore definitions of ‘heritage’ by considering it from various angles: physical form, political tool, social construct, economic reification, digital innovation and artistic formulation.
-As a result, the conference welcomes presentations from specialists from multiple fields whose work overlaps with issues of heritage broadly defined: architects, urban designers, conservationists, sociologists, human geographers, art historians, political and social historians, planners and more.
+We seek to explore definitions of ‘heritage’ by considering it from various angles: physical form, political tool, social and media construct, economic reification, digital innovation and artistic formulation.
+As a result, the conference welcomes presentations from specialists from multiple fields whose work overlaps with issues of heritage broadly defined: architects, urban designers, conservationists, sociologists, human geographers, art historians, artists, media and press historians, planners and more.

 In this regard the event follows the expressly interdisciplinary dialogue set out by AMPS and the research and publication programme PARADE (Publication & Research in Art, Architectures, Design and Environments).